Waverley's air quality role

 This data is also available in Waverley's annual reports (air quality reviews and assessments) on air quality.

-Waverley has been monitoring air quality in the Borough for several years in line with the 1995 Environment Act.
-The Act imposes a duty on local authorities to assess the level of certain air pollutants and take action where these levels exceed the national objectives set by the Government.
+Waverley has been monitoring air quality in the borough for a number of years in line with the 1995 Environment Act which imposed a duty on local authorities to assess the level of certain air pollutants and take action where these levels exceed the national objectives set by the Government.

 Full details of the objectives and the deadlines for achieving them can be found on the Air-UK website .